christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 This section covers the evaluation of the implementation of a replicated ChronicleDB event store with Raft presented in this paper.
 Especially, this section evaluates the cost of replication.
 Theoretically, the more the number of replicas, the higher the data availability; but the cost of replication (the detrimental in performance) increases at the same time.
 The challenge of the implementation is to achieve the optimal trade-off between the cost of replication and data access availability.

+## General Performance Considerations

+- TODO do we need this section or just refer to consistency section?
+- Consistency models faced with different performance considerations

+"horizontal scaling has the same issue as replication for availability: both require maintaining replica consistency.
+In general, maintaining strong consistency is achievable but expensive"

 To evaluate this, the implementation is benchmarked against... as described in the following section.

 ## Setup for Comparison